bishopb/laravel-forums/README.md

 Installation
 ------------
-You need to make two changes to your `composer.json`:
-1. Add this package to your `require`.
-2. Add the Vanilla Forums repository to `repositories`.

-Your `composer.json` should contain at a minimum:
+First, you need to edit your `composer.json` to include at a minimum:
 ```json
 "repositories": [
     { "type": "vcs", "url": "https://github.com/vanilla/vanilla" }